ghasemdev/ghasemdev/README.md

 My experience as an Android developer spans more than three years, and I started programming in my second year of university.
 I have worked as a freelancer with startups in Mashhad and Bojnord on a part-time basis.
 For me, learning more and group activities are more challenging.
 I enjoy complex projects because they provide me with lots of learning opportunities.

-Additionally, I graduated from Bojnurd University with a Bachelor's degree in computer engineering and have experience meeting hardworking people, becoming to TA in advanced programming lectures, and creating a failed startup.
+Additionally, I graduated from Bojnurd University with a Bachelor's degree in computer engineering and have experience meeting hardworking people, becoming to TA in advanced programming lectures, and creating a startup.

 My weekend schedule consists of spending time with family and friends.
 Occasionally, I paint and listen to music.
 When I'm not coding, I like to watch comic books and anime shows or read novels book.